 Mom says that shortly afterwards she was approached by an intern who was assisting in the procedure, (one of many medical students at Children’s).
 He took my parents aside and gave them some good advice.
 He said NOT to treat me as handicapped, but to let me crawl around and drag my casted body.
 If some of the cast wore out as a result, go buy some bandages at the drug store and reapply them herself.
 It was imperative that I not consider myself limited in any way.
 (My father relates that years later he met a family who had a child with the same condition.
 They did NOT give her free reign but rather, kept her in a swing.
 This person never exhibited any mobility nor thought of herself as anything but an invalid.)
 Dad says that they were told that I probably would never dance and would be wheel chair bound by the time I reached 45 years of age.

 My childhood was normal.
 I ran, rode my bike, roller skated, and played as any young Michigan girl.
 Soon, I had 3 sisters and a brother…none of which had Congenital Hip Dysplasia.
 It wasn’t until I was 12 years old, in the 7th grade, when puberty kicked in.
 My hips were changing and I began experiencing pain when I engaged in any kind of sport or, even, walking more than a couple blocks.
 At that time, my parents were living in Fowler, Indiana.
-Dad contacted Dr. Walsh, who was still working in Detroit, at the Fisher Building downtown.
+Dad contacted Dr. W, who was still working in Michigan.

-We drove to Detroit and met with Dr. Walsh.
-He remembered me and gave me a physical exam, took some X-rays and advised my parents to continue to let me grow.
+We drove to met with Dr. W. He remembered me and gave me a physical exam, took some X-rays and advised my parents to continue to let me grow.
 However, he suggested I NOT participate in Physical Education classes in the future.
-I am attaching the correspondence from that visit, where Dr. Walsh says “if she learns to live within her own limit of activity that she can expect to live a normal life until probably in her late fifties or possibly her sixties.”
+I am attaching the correspondence from that visit, where Dr. W says “if she learns to live within her own limit of activity that she can expect to live a normal life until probably in her late fifties or possibly her sixties.”

 This is what happened after that.